an0rak-dev/workbook/blog/content/project/avatar.md

 Basically, the step 1 and 3 should be delegated to the Engine, which only leaves Step 2 to the game itself.

-Maybe I should write down a schema of what I've got in mind ?
+Maybe I should write down a schema of what I've got in mind?

 ---

 ### 05-22-2022

-Yay background color is correctly drawn \o/ The code smells like shit but it works !
+Yay background color is correctly drawn \o/ The code smells like shit but it works!

 Will take the rest of the day to clean up this mess.